Baldwin Hills Scenic Overlook

 - The recycled concrete climbing trail offers visitors an intense fitness workout, burning 80 to 160 calories on the hike up.

 - Outdoor educational exhibits showcase the history of the land including Native American history, Spanish settlement, and oil development.

 - Land acquisition cost the state over $41 million.
 The cost estimate for all site work was about $4.4 million.

 - Plant establishment requires hand weeding on slopes.
 Overwatering promotes weed growth and also contributes to mortality of desired native plants.

 - To avoid erosion, it is important not to exceed recommended slopes for decomposed granite paving.

 - High visitation numbers affirm the popularity of and need for the project, although this is increasing wear on the climbing trail.
 Well-worn paths have formed adjacent to the trail where some users choose to ascend and descend on the hillside rather than the steps.

-Landscape Architect: Wallace Roberts & Todd (now WRT Design)
+Landscape Architect: Wallace Roberts & Todd, LLC (now WRT Design)

 Owner: California State Parks

 Civil Engineer: Fuscoe